Identity theft occurs when someone uses your personal information to commit fraud.

 - Regularly update antivirus software and operating system updates to reduce computer threats.

-- Drop mail off at U.S. Postal Service collection boxes rather than leaving your mail in your mailbox overnight or over the weekend.
+- Drop mail off at the U.S. Postal Service rather than leaving your mail in your mailbox overnight or over the weekend.

-- Tear up or shred mail and documents with personal information before throwing it away.
-Fraudsters have been known to steal information from household garbage, commonly called “dumpster diving”.
+- Tear up or shred mail and documents with personal information before throwing them away.
+Historically, fraudsters do steal information from household garbage (called dumpster diving).

 - Promptly review monthly statements and bills for suspicious transactions and large or unexplained purchases.

-- If you don’t receive your monthly statement or bill for the month, call the financial institution or company to inquire if it was sent out and verify your mailing address with them.
+- Didn’t receive your monthly statement or bill for the month?
+Immediately call the financial institution or company to verify your mailing address with them.

-- We will never give account information to a requesting person without proper identification.
+- Pearl Hawaii will never give account information to a requesting person without proper identification.

 - We will electronically store picture identification and signatures.
-Visit any PHFCU branch for more information.
+Visit any Pearl Hawaii Federal Credit Union branch for more information.

-- We do not save passwords for PHFCUOnline and Member Telephone Service.
+- Pearl Hawaii Federal Credit Union does not save passwords for PHFCUOnline and the Member Telephone Service (MTS).
 We will reset passwords only after you have sufficiently answered a series of questions to verify your identity.

-- We will never request personal and/or account information via e-mail or telephone.
+- We will never request personal and/or account information.
 If you receive an e-mail or phone call from us requesting account information, please forward the e-mail to firstname.lastname@example.org or call us at 808.73.PHFCU (737-4328) to report it immediately.

 A fraud alert is an indicator place on your credit report record by the major credit bureaus.
 With a fraud alert, when you or someone else attempts to open a credit account (credit card, loan, etc.), you will be contacted to verify your intent to open this account.
 If you cannot be reached by phone, the credit account will not be opened.

-In most situations, an “initial fraud alert” is placed on a credit report record when fraud is suspected.
-The “initial fraud alert” should detect and alert the consumer of new credit activity for a three to six month period.
-If required, the “initial fraud alert” can be reinitialize or a seven-year “extended fraud alert” can be placed on the credit report record.
+In most situations, an Initial Fraud Alert is placed on a credit report record when fraud is suspected.
+The Initial Fraud Alert should detect and alert the consumer of new credit activity for a three to six-month period.
+If required, the Initial Fraud Alert can be reinitialized or a seven-year Extended Fraud Alert can be placed on the credit report record.